MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/app-for-outlook-customize.md

 - Customize the app:  [Customizing App for Outlook](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/outlook-app/customizing-the-app)

 > [!NOTE]
-> Before you can customize a model-driven app, you must deploy it in your environment.
+> Before you can customize the App for Outlook, you must deploy it in your environment.
 For more information see, [Deploy Dynamics 365 App for Outlook](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/outlook-app/deploy-dynamics-365-app-for-outlook).

 ### See also